dev-dull/PyTerraBackTyl/README.md

   - 'slack_notify_post_processor.SlackNotifyPostProcessor'

 LOG_LEVEL: 'DEBUG' # INFO, DEBUG, WARNING, ERROR

+# openssl req -x509 -nodes -days 3650 -newkey rsa:4096 -keyout private.key -out public.key -passout "pass:"
+USE_SSL: false  # Disabled by default -- generate SSL key pair then set this to 'true'
+SSL_PUBLIC_KEY: 'ssl/public.key'  # The path and filename of the public SSL key -- 'ssl/' is a subdirectory where PyTerraBackTYL is installed.
+SSL_PRIVATE_KEY: 'ssl/private.key'  # The path and file name of the private SSL key.

 # Key:Value pairs where the key matches a Terraform provider, and key is a jsonPath to fetch hostnames from the terraform state
 HELPER_HOSTNAME_QUERY_MAP: